Table of Contents

 You should implement process_invocation to perform whatever actions are appropriate for your tool and store the results in the tool_invocation.result JSON column.

-When your tool is being invoked in a conversation or agent, the results of the tool invocation are provided back to the LLM as an observation.
+When your tool is being invoked in a conversation or agent, the result of the tool invocation is sent back to the LLM via the standard tool-call-result message on every subsequent turn.

 Using Model Tools